ksinha49/ai-services-lambda/README.md

   --payload '{"prompt": "Write a short poem"}' out.json
 ```

 The router counts the words in the prompt.
 If the count meets or exceeds `PROMPT_COMPLEXITY_THRESHOLD` the request goes to Bedrock, otherwise it is sent to Ollama.
-The response includes a `backend` field indicating which service handled the prompt.
+Requests may optionally include a `backend` field to force a specific destination (``bedrock`` or ``ollama``).
+A ``strategy`` field can also be provided for future routing modes.
+When ``backend`` is not supplied the router falls back to the complexity-based logic.
+The response always includes a `backend` field indicating which service handled the prompt.

 ## Documentation